UniversalDependencies/docs/_la/dep/conj-expl.md

 cc(Agelmannus,that)
 fixed(that,is)
 ~~~

+'And so *dux* Adalbertus sent his legate, that is Agelmannus, who went...'
+(LLCT)

 ~~~ sdparse
 hoc igitur nomen homo , et de christo et de aliis hominibus dictum , semper eandem formam significat , scilicet naturam humanam . \n this then name man , and about Christ and about other men said , always the-same form-ACC means , that-is nature-ACC human .